 All the single-ended ports of any n-port circuit characterized by the Touchstone files are assumed to be ordered with consecutive numbers from 1 to n.
 This is the “reference port order” which also determines the matrix entries in the conventional S, Y, or Z matrices.
 Specifically, the kth elements in the vectors V, I, b, and a in the conventional relationships are those of the kth single-ended port.

-Version 2.0 files do not impose any specific order of the mixed-mode quantities in the vectors V, I, b, and a in the mixed-mode relationships.
-Instead the [Mixed-Mode Order] keyword provides the means to specify how these quantities are ordered with respect to the reference port order.
+Version 2.0 and Version 2.1 files do not impose any specific order of the mixed-mode quantities in the vectors V, I, b, and a in the mixed-mode relationships.
+Instead, the [Mixed-Mode Order] keyword provides the means to specify how these quantities are ordered with respect to the reference port order.
 The only requirement is that the same order (specified by [Mixed-Mode Order]) applies to all the vectors V, I, b, and a.

 Appendix A provides the formulas for the relationships between the conventional and mixed-mode n-port parameter for the case when the Condition 1 and Condition 2 are satisfied.